nithin-popuri7/LU-Decomposition/README.md

 ## Program:
 ```
 /*
-Program to find the LU Decomposition of a matrix.
+'''Program to find L and U matrix using LU decomposition.
-Developed by:
-RegisterNumber:
+Developed by:Popuri Siva Naga Nithin
+RegisterNumber:21003942
+'''
+import numpy as np
+from scipy.linalg import lu
+A=eval(input())
+P,L,U=lu(A)
+print(L)
+print(U)
 */
 ```